joderita/launchdarkly/README.md

 # LaunchDarkly demo
 The goal of this app is to demonstrate seamless feature releases and instant remediation/rollback of impacting changes using LaunchDarkly feature flags.
-By the end of this project, you'll also understand how to define specific audiences for your feautre release, giving you the ability to target specific individuals for testing purposes or groups of users based on rulesets.
+By the end of this project, you'll also understand how to define specific audiences for your feautre release, giving you the ability to target individuals for testing purposes or groups of users based on rulesets.
 You can read more about instant feature flag updates in [this blog post](https://launchdarkly.com/blog/how-near-instant-feature-flag-updates-ensure-your-app/), or learn how to implement your own feature flags in [this Getting Started guide](https://app.launchdarkly.com/projects/default/get-started?env=test&selected-env=test).

 **Please Note:** This demo application uses the Current weather data API from OpenWeatherMap to provide our website with various weather conditions at cities populated by our users.
 It also uses the LaunchDarkly SDK to add feature flag functionality to our code.
 As such, you will need accounts on both OpenWeatherMap and LaunchDarkly in order to complete this demo.
 Instructions on creating both accounts are included below.